-Laboratory for Applied Ontology, Institute for Cognitive Sciences and Technologies, National Research Council, via alla Cascata 56C, 38123 Trento, Italy E-mail: ferrario@loa-cnr.it
+Laboratory for Applied Ontology Institute for Cognitive Sciences and Technologies National Research Council

+E-mail: ferrario@loa-cnr.it

-Abstract: This paper presents a preliminary proposal of an ontology of organisations based on descriptive ontology for linguistic and cognitive engineering (DOLCE).
-An ontological analysis of organisations is the first, fundamental and ineliminable pillar on which to build a precise and rigorous enterprise modelling.
-An ontological analysis makes explicit the social structure that underlies every organisational settings.
-In particular, the paper tries to explain what are organisations, roles and norms, how they are interrelated, what it means for a norm to be valid in an organisation and what it means for an agent to be affiliated to an organisation.
+Abstract: This paper presents a preliminary proposal of an ontology of organizations based on DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering).
+An ontological analysis of organizations is the first, fundamental and ineliminable pillar on which to build a precise and rigourous enterprise modelling.
+An ontological analysis makes explicit the social structure that underlies every organizational settings.
+In particular, the paper tries to explain what are organizations, roles and norms, how they are interrelated, what it means for a norm to be valid in an organization and what it means for an agent to be affiliated to an organization.